lasanthafdo/quantile-sketch-experiments/README.markdown

 ### Compling Flink

-1. clone the Flink repo: https://github.com/ChasonPickles/flink.git
+1. Clone the fork of the Apache Flink repository at https://github.com/ChasonPickles/flink.git and checkout the branch 'quantile'
-2. run ./install_script.
+2. Run ./install_script.
 This script compiles only flink-streaming-java and flink-dist, and copies the build-target to ~/flink-binary
 3. './bin/setup.sh syn' will copy the flink binary from ~/flink-binary to the flinkBenchmarks repository and setup other tools like kafka.

 ### Setup